TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-15/index.md

 Looks perfect!

-Next, I need to write a program to extract the first occurrence of each word and map it to its location.
+Next, I needed to write a program to extract the first occurrence of each word and map it to its location.
 Something like this:

 ```txt